Follow Sunriver Police Department on Social Media

 PO Box 4788

-The Sunriver Police Department Bike Patrol, under the direction of Sergeant P.J.
-Beaty, consists of eight seasonal employees who monitor the resort and residential community’s 32 miles of pathways from mid-May to mid-September.
-Eight community volunteers, ranging in age from the mid-40s to 82, supplement the Bike Patrol.
-The primary mission of the Sunriver Bike Patrol is to ensure that Sunriver residents and many thousands of visitors enjoy their experience and exercise proper safety while riding, walking, or running on the Sunriver pathways.
+Sunriver Police Department's Seasonal Bike Patrol program has proven to be very successful throughout the years.
+At the beginning of each year, an application process is held and approximately eight bike officers are hired to patrol the 32 miles of pathways located in Sunriver.
+Bike Patrol Officers are unarmed and hold no arrest authority.
+The primary mission of the Sunriver Bike Patrol is to ensure that Sunriver residents and thousands of visitors enjoy their experience and exercise proper safety while riding, walking, or running on the Sunriver pathways.
 Bike Patrol Officers have a wide range of duties, but mostly provide directions to desired locations, locate lost children, remind people of helmet and safety laws, and inform visitors of Sunriver’s unique environmental rules and regulations.

 Bike Patrol History

 Prior to 2003, the Bike Patrol Officers were sworn and armed officers.
 When Sunriver Police Department became the smallest police department in the State of Oregon to earn accreditation, a decision was made to staff the Bike Patrol with auxiliary officers, meaning non-sworn and unarmed.
 This brought the age limit down from 21 to 18 and attracted students who were studying for or considering careers in law enforcement.
 Most of our Bike Patrol Officers attend local colleges and are from the area.